Externship Descriptions

 Goodnotes

-Duration: Weeks 1 & 2: March 11-22
+Duration: Weeks 1 & 2: March 10th - 21st

 Alum: Minh Ngan Tran, Morse ‘09

-Field: Product Management
+Field: Product Marketing

 Sponsor Provided Description: Goodnotes is the leading AI digital paper beloved by 24 million users worldwide.
 Launched in 2011, Goodnotes started as an improvement to physical paper notes.
 Today, Goodnotes is pioneering generative AI for digital handwriting in the productivity space.
 Goodnotes was most recently named Apple’s 2022 iPad App of the Year.
 I’m currently the VP of Operations and Academic Affairs at Goodnotes overseeing all of our business and people functions.
 Our two externs will join our marketing team to help us design our field marketing efforts at colleges around the world!

-Recommended skills: Love for all things branding and marketing; experience with organizing campus events and galvanizing people to come out for them
+Recommended skills: Love for all things branding and marketing; experience with organizing campus events and galvanizing people to come out for them.